Your Horoscope This Week: September 7 To 14

 Virgo Sun & Rising:

-Virgo, Sunday’s Pisces lunar eclipse energy was no joke… it lit up your relationship zone and asked you to reevaluate what partnership really means to you.
-That’s why having the moon in Aries on Monday and Tuesday might feel like an energetic detox and a push to let go of lingering fears and reclaim your power in connections.
+Virgo, Monday’s Pisces lunar eclipse energy was no joke… it lit up your relationship zone and asked you to reevaluate what partnership really means to you.
+That’s why having the moon in Aries on Tuesday and Wednesday might feel like an energetic detox and a push to let go of lingering fears and reclaim your power in connections.
 You may also notice financial or emotional entanglements rising to the surface.
 The Aries moon says: no more avoidance, Virgo.
 Clarity comes when you acknowledge what’s been unsaid.

-As the Taurus moon enters midweek, you’ll begin to feel calmer and more optimistic.
+As the Taurus moon enters on Thursday morning, you’ll begin to feel calmer and more optimistic.
 This is your reminder that growth takes time and trust.
 New philosophies, mentors, or travel opportunities could come through, expanding your perspective right when you need it most.

-As the Taurus moon enters midweek, you’ll begin to feel calmer and more optimistic.
+As the Taurus moon enters on Thursday morning, you’ll begin to feel calmer and more optimistic.
 This is your reminder that growth takes time and trust.
 New philosophies, mentors, or travel opportunities could come through, expanding your perspective right when you need it most.

 AdvertisementADVERTISEMENT